yaqwsx/KiKit/doc/panelizeCli.md

 - `hoffset`, `voffset` - specify the offset from from panel edges
 - `coppersize`, `opening` - diameter of the copper spot and solder mask opening
+- `paste` - if true, the fiducials are included in the paste layer (therefore they appear on the stencil).

 #### Plugin